SANE Resources logo

 A:

 That's a normal reaction when you're dependent on anything to take away uncomfortable feelings.
 Most people really need to learn how to be okay with themselves, intimate with another person, and have healthy touch experiences.
-For sex addicts I suggest a period of celibacy, which always brings up anxiety.
-To which I say, "Well, if you can't say no, then you can't say yes!"
+For sex addicts, whether alone or in a partnership, I suggest a temporary period of celibacy, which always brings up anxiety.
+To which I say, "Well, if you can't say no, then you can't choose yes!"

 Q: I'm afraid I'll die if I'm alone.